-Since writing this I have moved all of Bhikkhu Sumedha’s teaching and paintings to a new site specially for his work, see: Bhikkhu Sumedha – His Teaching and Paintings
+Since posting this I have moved all of Bhikkhu Sumedha’s teaching and paintings to a new site specially for his work, see: Bhikkhu Sumedha – His Teaching and Paintings

 I am delighted to know that today marks the establishment of the Bhikkhu Sumedha Trust for constructing a burns unit at Peradeniya Hospital.
 I wish that I could be there with you for the occasion, but I am now living in the United States, and a persistent health problem makes it hard for me to travel.
 However, I am happy to give my blessings and to extend to all of you my appreciation for your work on this initiative.